merovex-press/stranded-series/series/books/0101-discovery/001-prolog-kariwases-ambush.md

 The other awake trappers recoiled in shock.

-Other indians whooped and joined in the fray.
+Other warriors whooped and joined in the fray.
 They used the butts of their flintlocks to bash the skulls of the other trappers, not discriminating whether the trappers were awake, semi-awake or asleep.

 Kariwase looked on approvingly.
 Two of the warriors had just come of age.
 He thought spilling English blood was a good initiation.
 Rather than motion them to stop, he let them expend their energy on the corpses.
 It was over in a few minutes.

 The carnage over, he smiled.
 He remembered the story of how the last war started. _Tanacharison washed his hands with a Frenchman's brains._ Kariwase dropped his mace and drew his tomahawk.
 He hacked the Englishman's skull open, and repeated the ritual.
-His fellow indians smiled approvingly.
+His fellow warriors smiled approvingly.

 _They know the story.
 Good.
 Soon, we will start a new war that will drive the English out of our homeland._

-Kariwase and the indians looted the corpses for anything useful.
+Kariwase and his band looted the corpses for anything useful.
 He distributed the beaver pelts to those who participated in the ambush.
 The two who held back went empty handed.
 They would not hold back again.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.